The Top 3 Fertility HerbsHealthy Pregnancy, Baby & Child

 Nettle tea is also fantastic in preparing for the baby’s birth as it is extremely high in Vitamin K, which allows the Mother to safely skip the newborn vitamin K shot knowing that her newborn baby’s blood will already contain an ample amount.

-Red clover contains high amounts of calcium and magnesium.
+Red clover is an excellent fertility herb primarily due to the high amounts of calcium and magnesium.
 These two minerals are believed to be of high importance in affecting a woman’s ability to conceive.